-1.6 The Parish Council applied to Herefordshire Council for designation as a neighbourhood area for the proposed NDP on 20th May 2016.
+- 1.5 The Parish Council applied to Herefordshire Council for designation as a neighbourhood area for the proposed NDP on 20th May 2016.
 The neighbourhood area was designated by Herefordshire Council on 5th July 2016 and is shown on Map 1.
-The designated neighbourhood area is the same as the Parish Boundary.
+The designated neighbourhood area is the same as the Parish Boundary. - 1.6 The NDP was published for formal public consultation from 21st July 2017 to 22nd September 2017.
+This submission version of the Plan has been amended following consideration of all the representations submitted during the public consultation. - 1.7 The various steps taken to engage and consult with local residents, stakeholders, businesses and landowners throughout the NDP's preparation are set out in the accompanying Consultation Statement.